 The Boxelder Creek Regional Trail is a highly valued community project which will provide a recreational trail corridor along Boxelder Creek.
-Boxelder Creek flows through two of Thornton's farms east of I-25.
-As a broad community benefit, Thornton proposes providing Larimer County with approximately 1.25 miles of 50 foot wide easement across Thornton-owned properties along Boxelder Creek for connectivity of this regional trail.
+Boxelder Creek flows through Thornton Farms 83 and 52.
+Thornton proposes providing Larimer County with approximately 1.25 miles of 50 foot wide easement across Thornton-owned properties along Boxelder Creek for connectivity of this regional trail.
 This easement has an approximate value of \$65,000.